kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	C. A hernia containing a strangulated Meckel’s diverticulum is a Littre’s hernia
 	D. Femoral hernias appear below and medial to the pubic tubercle - F
 	E. Spigelian hernias generally occur through the epiploic foramen of Winslow - F

-#### Answer: C. A hernia containing a strangulated Meckel’s diverticulum is a Littre’s hernia - ?
+#### Answer: C. A hernia containing a strangulated Meckel’s diverticulum is a Littre’s hernia - TRUE
+- Paraumbilical hernias occur just above and just below the umbilicus and are more commonly seen in women.
+They are acquired, and predisposing factors are obesity and multiple pregnancies.
+They are at high risk of strangulation as the neck is usually narrow.
+A hernia that contains a strangulated Meckel’s diverticulum is known as a Littre’s hernia and can progress to gangrene, suppuration and formation of a local fistula.
+Hernias that present below and lateral to the pubic tubercle are femoral hernias as opposed to inguinal hernias, which present above and medial to the pubic tubercle.
+Hernias that appear spontaneously just superior to the iliac crest are most likely to be lumbar hernias.
+They occur through the lumbar triangle of Petit, formed by the iliac crest, posterior external oblique and anterior latissimus dorsi.
+Spigelian hernias present through the linea semilunaris at the lateral border of the rectus sheath.
+They occur at the point where the posterior rectus sheath becomes deficient posteriorly.

 Questions 41-50
 ---------------

 ### Q41
 Which of these nerves does NOT lie in the lateral wall of the _cavernous sinus_?